damdamo/SVSKit/README.md

 - Create a Petri net / fire a transition.
 - Create a set of predicate structures containing all markings that satisfy a CTL formula / return a set of predicate structures as a set of markings.
 - Check if a marking satisfies a CTL formula.
-- PNML parser, to import Petri nets from `pnml` file from a local source or a url.
+- PNML parser to import Petri nets from `pnml` file from a local source or a url.
+- XML parser to import CTL formulas.
 - Query reduction for a CTL formula: From the paper in [2].

 ## CTL syntax